lindski/mx-sdk-modelexport/README.md

 **project.branch**: The name of the branch you want to use (or empty string for the main line)

 ## Run the script
-Compile the script by running the following command:
+Compile and run the script by running the following command:

-`tsc`

-Run the script with the following command:

 `npm start`